Keshav2310990712/almaniq/README.md

 - backend `DATABASE_URL` points to Neon
 - backend `DATABASE_SSL=true` for hosted Postgres
 - seed data has been applied only if sample records are desired
-- RESEND_API_KEY is added if email delivery is expected
+- EMAIL_PASS and EMAIL_USER is added if email delivery is expected
 - `https://almaniq.onrender.com/api/health` returns `{ "ok": true }`

 ## Notes

 - PostgreSQL is required for the backend.
-- Resend config is needed in `backend/.env` if email sending is enabled.
+- SMTP config is needed in `backend/.env` if email sending is enabled.
 - Seed data is available in `backend/src/db/seeds/seed.sql`.